abilandz/PH8124/Lecture_5/Lecture_5.md

 **Example 4**: How can we loop over all files in the current directory and print the size of each file?

-One example solution is provided with the following code snippet:
+One simple solution (works only if filenames do not contain empty characters!) is provided with the following code snippet:
 ```bash
 for File in $(ls $PWD); do
  [[ -f $File ]] && Size=$(stat -c %s $File) || continue